 That being said, Gender targeting can have a big effect, or at the very least cut costs.
 Consider that by being non-exclusive to gender, marketing campaigns are often less effective as they potentially could be.

 In 2003 a fascinating literature review was carried out by Wolin, who analyzed the prior 30 years of advertising to assess the performance of gender-based advertising.
 It established some clear differences between men and women, evidence that should be considered when creating your marketing campaigns in the future, especially if you wish to appeal to one gender over another.
 But before going into the differences in how we should target men and women differently, it is important to point out that there is very little evidence of any differences, just lots of obvservations and tendencies.
 The below is not science but is rather about how steriotypes are used and how sudo science of the past is dressed up as science.

 - When it comes to stress, Men’s brains are built with an off switch, but also in general, sometimes we just like to use that off switch and do nothing.
 In contrast, women find it very difficult to switch off in stressful situations, but rather they can’t rest until the situation causing stress is analyzed from every angle.
 They speak with friends and loved ones to build a consensus about the best course of action to take.
 If the stressful condition is prolonged in duration (a problem that can’t easily be resolved) stress leads to higher Estrogen levels which tend to lead to anxiety and depression in women (and stress for men when in a relationship – unable to switch off).
 This brings us to the next major difference.

 - In the past it was thought that Women have 2 areas of the brain dedicated to verbal communication.
-These are located behind and above each ear, whereas men just have one small area.
-This is perhaps why men speak on average just 7000 words a day whereas women tend to speak around 20,000 words a day.
+These are located behind and above each ear, whereas men just have one small area. (now disproven) This is perhaps why men speak on average just 7000 words a day whereas women tend to speak around 20,000 words a day.
 Women share – verbally, and tend to be great product evangelists as a result.

 - Women’s memories tend to be built around emotion, while this can also be true for men, this is only to a lesser extent than women.
 Men’s memories are procedural, created based on the need to do things efficiently and to overcome problems encountered.
 This is why men’s brains are often considered as built for problem-solving, focusing on the task at hand and why they are often considered as being terrible at multitasking and remembering special events, – unlike men, women are typically good at remembering events (speaking as a man, this is not an excuse, just a fact).